preconstruct/preconstruct/site/docs/configuration.md

 Note that adding an `exports` field can arguably be a breaking change, you may want to use the `extra` option to add more exports so that imports that worked previously still work or only add the `exports` field in a major version.

 The `exports` field feature can be enabled at the project or package level like this.
-The `envConditions` and `extra` options can only be configured at a package level.
+The `envConditions` and `extra` options can only be configured at the package level.
+The `importConditionDefaultExport` option can be configured at the project or package level.

 ```diff
 {